Culture of Rome: Sports

+Also Cycling was popular in the post-World War II period.
+Rome has often hosted the final part of the Giro d'Italia.

 Education

 Universities

 The city's first university, La Sapienza, was founded in 1303.
 Two further large public universities were founded in the late 20th century: Tor Vergata in 1982, and Roma Tre in 1992; today each has around 38,000 students.
 Also state-supported is IUSM, a vocational university with 2000 students located in the Foro Italico district and dedicated exclusively to sports and movement sciences.

 A large number of pontifical universities and institutes are located in Rome, including the Pontifical Gregorian University, founded in 1551 and the oldest Jesuit university in the world, and the Pontifical University of St. Thomas Aquinas (the ‘Angelicum’) which represents the ongoing Dominican scholastic tradition established by St. Dominic and St. Thomas Aquinas.

 The city is also home to a number of private universities.
 The Libera Università Maria SS.
 Assunta (LUMSA) is a Catholic institution founded in 1939.
 LUISS, founded in 1966, has faculties of Economics, Law and Political Science.
 The Università Campus Bio-Medico is a small Catholic university which focusses on medicine, nursing and biomedical engineering.
 The Libera Università degli Studi San Pio V, founded in 1966, has faculties of Economics, Foreign Languages and Literature, and Political Sciences.
 There are also Roman centres of the Milanese Università Cattolica del Sacro Cuore and of the Istituto Europeo di Design, a design school founded in Milan in 1966 which now has a presence in eight cities and two continents.

 Foreign universities based in Rome include The American University of Rome and the John Cabot University: private American liberal arts institutions founded in 1969 and 1972 respectively The Link Campus is an international university initially constituted as the Italian branch of the University of Malta.
 Also present are St. John's University, a branch of St. John's University in New York City and the John Felice Rome Center, of Loyola University Chicago.